Programs for Infants and Toddlers with Disabilities

 Nevada Early Intervention Services (NEIS)

-If you are concerned about your child's development, the first step is to have your child referred for evaluation and assessment.
-You can refer your child directly to an Early Intervention program or you can have your child's physician or another professional make the referral for you.
-You will be assigned a service coordinator who will help you through the process.
+If you’re worried about your child’s development, the first step is intake & evaluation for eligibility purposes.
+You can reach out to a regional Early Intervention program yourself or ask your child’s doctor or another professional to make the referral for you.
+Once referred, a service coordinator will guide you through the process.

-To learn more about services for infants and toddlers provided by the Aging and Disability Services Division, please contact an Early Intervention Office near you.
+For more information on services for infants and toddlers through the Aging and Disability Services Division, contact your nearest Early Intervention Office.

 • Achieving a Better Life Experience (ABLE) Accounts